Canan Kaftancıoğlu: Political career

-After Kaftancıoğlu became the CHP's Istanbul Provincial President, an investigation was opened about her various posts on social media, which critics described as supportive of terrorism, offensive to the Turkish people, public officials and the President Recep Tayyip Erdoğan and his family.
+After Kaftancıoğlu became the CHP's Istanbul Provincial President, an investigation was opened about her various posts on social media.
 While the posts caused tension between her and Erdoğan, statements supporting Kaftancıoğlu came from the Peoples' Democratic Party as well as her own party.
-She eventually apologized to Erdoğan for her posts, but repeated her admiration for the PKK's founding members.
+She eventually apologized to Erdoğan for her posts.
 A prison sentence of 9 years, 8 months and 20 days was ratified on 23 June 2020.

 She was among the founders of the Social Memory Platform.
 She wrote a book. titled Benim Babam Bir Kahramandı, which was published in 2009.
 She is on the organizing committee of the Ümit Kaftancıoğlu Story Competition.
 She is a member of the United June Movement Steering Committee.

-2020 she spoke in solidarity with the protest 2021 Boğaziçi University protests and was called by Erdogan a terrorist of the Revolutionary People's Liberation Party/Front.
+2020 she spoke in solidarity with the protest 2021 Boğaziçi University protests and was called by Erdoğan a terrorist of the Revolutionary People's Liberation Party/Front.
 This led to a criminal complaint against the president by Kaftancıoğlu.